Knowledge base

 1. Install WordPress in a second location

-Refer to this other guide to create the new site (in parallel with the old site domain.xyz) by assigning it a domain name in the form of new.domain.xyz for example and installing WordPress via Web Applications (Infomaniak WordPress installer).
+Refer to this other guide to create the new site (in parallel with the old site domain.xyz) by assigning it a domain name in the form new.domain.xyz for example and installing WordPress via Web Applications (Infomaniak WordPress installer).

 2. Replace the old site with the new one